Data harvester and search API for finding (open access) higher education "products" like: learning materials and research output.

 - Is it depending on infrastructure changes?

 - Plan your release according to the questions above.
 Use common sense for this and take into account that we do rolling updates.
 For example if you're deleting stuff from the database, indices, API or infratructure, then code that stops using the stuff should be deployed before the actual deletions take place.
 If you're adding to the database, indices, API or infrastructure then they should get added before code runs that expect these additions.
-We write down these steps, together with their associated commands if applicable, in Pivotal tickets to remember them.
+We write down these steps, together with their associated commands if applicable, in Gitlab tickets to remember them.

 - With complicated changes we prefer to try them on development and we create the release plan when putting the changes on acceptance.
 When we release to production following the plan should be sufficient to make a smooth release.